sanjeev-epam/docker-local/README.md

 # Docker for Local Sitecore Development
-This is a simple developer setup for Sitecore Development in the local Computer using Docker.
+This is a simple developer setup for Sitecore Development on a local/VM using Docker.
 Please do not use this for Production.
-Please use at your own risk if you like.
-Please let me know if you find any issues while running, I will do my best to fix/update
+Please let me know if you find any issues while running.
+Feel free to PR.

-## (How to use the Solution)
+## How is the Solution Setup
 - TBD
-## To Use
+## To Use the Docker
 - Clone the Repo
 - Have Docker Desktop (Make sure you have your own ***licnese for Docker***)
 - Turn on Windows Containers mode on Docker Desktop
 - Use the following command
 > `docker-compose up -d`
-- Enjoy Sitecore
+### Considering running > `docker-compose build --no-cache` before running the above
 ## Note
 - Have enough RAM on your windows box minimum ***64GB***